coyotespike/covid19-images/README.md

 # covid19-images

+## Cloning
+You will want the submodules' data as well.

+`git clone --recursive git@github.com:coyotespike/covid19-images.git`
 ## Purpose

 CT scans have proven more accurate than swab PCR tests for COVID-19.
 And the fastest test developed so far takes 45 minutes and is not widely deployed.
 CT scans with a good AI model will take 20 seconds.